Ephesus Tours from Kusadasi

 Ephesus Tours from Kusadasi Cruise Port by Turkland

-Turkey is located on Ancient Anatolian Peninsula.
-Many civilizations lived on these lands, therefore there is a great deal of Greco-Roman, Byzantine and Ottoman heritage.
+Turkey is located on ancient Asian Minor.
+Many civilizations lived on these lands, therefore there is a great deal of Greco-Roman and Byzantine heritage.
 Among many ancient cities that can be visited in Turkey, Ephesus stands out with its beauty.

 In this blog post, you may find the history of Ephesus and its major attractions: Temple of Artemis and Library of Celsus.
 Ephesus is one of the most visited ancient site in Turkey alongside with Hagia Sophia.

-If you need assistance for Ephesus Tours from Kusadasi, Izmir or Istanbul, you may contact us to arrange your Private Ephesus Tour.
+If you are looking for Ephesus Tours from Kusadasi, Izmir or Istanbul, you may contact us to arrange your Private Ephesus Tour.
 Our travel agency has 15 years experience on its field.
 Please feel free to ask any questions regarding your Ephesus visit.

 Table of Contents

 The ancient city of Ephesus is one of the most well preserved ancient cities in the world.
 Even though it’s possible to find ancient cities in Europe that are comparable to Ephesus, without a doubt, Ephesus is the most significant ancient city in the Eastern Mediterranean.

 The Ancient city of Ephesus was under the influence Cybele, the goddess of fertility.
 Cybele evolved into the Greek goddess Artemis due to the impact of Ionian city-states, so much so that, the greatest temple dedicated to Artemis was erected in Ephesus.
 What makes the ancient city of Ephesus so famous is the existence of Temple of Artemis in history.

 Unfortunately, there is not much left of the temple these days.
 However, the solemnity of the Temple of Artemis and the loyalty of the people of Ephesus to this temple became a legend.